Select your country, language and currency.

-Vlisco very proudly announces the winners of the Vlisco Fashion Fund 2018:
+Vlisco announces the 7 winners of the Vlisco Fashion Fund 2018

 The Vlisco Fashion Fund is a global contest, established to help emerging African fashion designers get their business off the ground.
 The seven winners each receive funding equivalent to €5,000, plus a two-week masterclass in the Netherlands.